bet0x/BashBlog/README.md

 As root, just type `make install` within this archive.
 There is one configurable option within the make file, and that is the installation prefix.
 It will default to `/`.
 There is a `make uninstall` as well if you decide you hate it, and there is a `make reinstall` if you modify something and make the script worse.

+I use John Gruber's `markdown` which is written in Perl, and is located in usr/bin directory of this project.
+You can essentially remove that before typing `make install` and use whatever markdown parser you wish, provided it can be called from the shell and provided it will accept string input.

 ### USAGE

 You need to enable CGI in your web server.
 I use nginx with fcgi wrap.